New Insights About Moses Prince of Egypt

 Moses as a Child

 According to Josephus, Moses was an exceptionally beautiful baby.
 People would often stand for long periods, gazing at him because of his remarkable attractiveness.
 Josephus also observed that Moses exhibited superior understanding compared to others his age, demonstrating a great quickness of mind.
-People would stand gazing at him for long periods of time because he was so attractive.
-Josephus also noted that Moses’ understanding was superior to others of his age.
-He had great quickness of mind.

 Moses Prince of Egypt Becomes a Famous General